 Lobelia – Midnight Blue Lobelia (FL2033) is the one to plant for that gorgeous cascading look in hanging baskets, or tucked in around your veggie containers.
 Lobelia blooms over a long period in such a vivid blue that it contrasts nicely against foliage and other flowers.

-Marigolds – All marigolds work well in pots, but our new Mowgli (FL2054) is a dwarf variety, so it stays compact and tidy.
+Marigolds – All marigolds work well in pots, but Brocade (FL2948) is a favourite for containers.

 Nasturtiums – Please try our Salad Blend Nasturtiums (FL2993), and enjoy the edible flowers, leaves, and seeds of this remarkable and attractive plant.
 The flowers are completely edible and have a mild peppery flavour, but they bring a really powerful visual impact to summer salads.

 Nemophila – We have a soft spot for this humble, low-growing flower.
-Nemophila (FL2043) forms a mat of foliage just inches above the soil, and then, around Summer Solstice, it transforms into a carpet of pure sky-blue flowers.
+Baby Blue Eyes (FL2043) forms a mat of foliage just inches above the soil, and then, around Summer Solstice, it transforms into a carpet of pure sky-blue flowers.

 Pansies – This is another plant with edible flowers to tuck in here and there in your organic balcony farm garden.
 Try the very easy Johnny-Jump-Up (FL3411).
 Just sprinkle some seeds lightly among your containers and you’ll see lots of charming little flowers appear a few weeks later.

 Phacelia – This is the flower beekeepers depend on.
 Phacelia (FL3445) is attractive to pollinators like no other plant.
 It grows to around 23cm (9”) tall, so it works well in containers and brings the pollinators in to do the good work on your cucumbers and other fruiting crops.